taymyr/lagom-extensions/README.md

   # The time interval to commit a transaction when using the `Transactional.sink` or `Transactional.flow`
   eos-commit-interval = 100ms

+  # Size of buffer in element count
+  buffer-size = 100

+  # Strategy that is used when incoming elements cannot fit inside the buffer.
+  # Possible values: "dropHead", "backpressure", "dropBuffer", "dropNew", "dropTail", "fail".
+  overflow-strategy = "dropHead"

   # Properties defined by org.apache.kafka.clients.producer.ProducerConfig
   # can be defined in this configuration section.